robmakepeace/AustralianElo/README.md

 Robs Elo predicts 	Melbourne Storm           (away) to beat 	New Zealand Warriors      (home) with a probability of 	54.43%

 Robs Elo predicts 	Sydney Roosters           (away) to beat 	Manly Sea Eagles          (home) with a probability of 	67.78%

+### Round 20 (generated 23/07/2018)

+Robs Elo predicts 	Brisbane Broncos          (home) to beat 	Cronulla Sharks           (away) with a probability of 	51.14%

+Robs Elo predicts 	North Queensland Cowboys  (home) to beat 	Newcastle Knights         (away) with a probability of 	66.30%

+Robs Elo predicts 	Wests Tigers              (away) to beat 	Canterbury Bulldogs       (home) with a probability of 	55.61%

+Robs Elo predicts 	Penrith Panthers          (away) to beat 	Manly Sea Eagles          (home) with a probability of 	52.83%

+Robs Elo predicts 	South Sydney Rabbitohs    (home) to beat 	Parramatta Eels           (away) with a probability of 	91.46%

+Robs Elo predicts 	Melbourne Storm           (home) to beat 	Canberra Raiders          (away) with a probability of 	82.23%

+Robs Elo predicts 	New Zealand Warriors      (away) to beat 	Gold Coast Titans         (home) with a probability of 	60.07%

+Robs Elo predicts 	Sydney Roosters           (home) to beat 	St George Dragons         (away) with a probability of 	75.86%